Dine at These Fantastic San Miguel Restaurants

 One glance at tripadvisor.com for San Miguel de Allende restaurants, and you’ll see that there’s no way you will go hungry!
 But how do you know if the place is a tourist trap or a local favorite?

 Yes, San Miguel de Allende is a major tourist destination.
-Yes, 10% of the population is expats.
+Yes, 10% of the population are expats.
 But these two components combined have created innovation when it comes to dining options.
 Wherever you go, you will see locals and tourists alike.
 Renowned chefs like Enrique Olvera of the famed Pujol have opened restaurants that border on molecular gastronomy.
-Fine dining in San Miguel de Allende rivals any world class destination.
-And even the street food has something about it that you will not find anywhere else.
+Fine dining in San Miguel de Allende rivals any world-class destination.
+And even street food has something about it that you will not find anywhere else.

-If you have just a few days, we have a few remarkable al fresco restaurants in San Miguel for you from courtyard coziness to rooftop views. this list will grow in the future as we are still exploring the restaurant scene in San Miguel ourselves.
-We have personally dined at these restaurants and can give you an honest opinion about their food, service and atmosphere.
-If you try one or two of these al fresco restaurants during your trip, you won’t be disappointed.
+If you have just a few days, we have a few remarkable restaurants in San Miguel for you from courtyard coziness to rooftop views.
+This list will grow in the future as we are still exploring the restaurant scene in San Miguel ourselves.
+We have personally dined at these restaurants and can give you an honest opinion about their food, service, and atmosphere.
+If you try one or two of these restaurants during your trip, you won’t be disappointed.
 They incorporate a love of flavor and creativity with the perfect relaxing atmosphere.
 Feel free to comment on other great places that you personally enjoyed!

 1. Aperi

 Aperi is the best restaurant in San Miguel de Allende in our opinion.
-The dining room is in the courtyard of the hotel with tree shade and a little fountain that birds like to visit.
+The dining room is in the courtyard of Dos Casas Hotel & Spa with tree shade and a little fountain that birds like to visit.
 You can order a la carte, but we highly recommend the multi-course degustation menu.
-Some dishes demonstrate molecular gastronomy, others are elevated Mexican cuisine with French technique.
+Some dishes demonstrate molecular gastronomy, while others are elevated Mexican cuisine with French techniques.
 We make a point of visiting Aperi often to experience the changing seasonal menu.
 Aperi is connected to Dos Casa Hotel & Spa, a high-end hotel, offering a full epicurean experience.
-See more of Aperi’s creative dishes on our post: Fine Dining at Aperi.
+See more of Aperi’s creative dishes in our post: Fine Dining at Aperi.

 2. La Posadita

-La Posadita is a favorite al fresco restaurant of locals and tourists overlooking the Parraquia.
+La Posadita is a favorite rooftop restaurant of locals and tourists overlooking the pink Parroquia.
 The cool breeze, low lighting and excellent traditional Mexican cuisine make this a perfect spot for special occasions.
-Our favorites are the Chile en Nogada, Enchilladas Suizas and Escamole with Guacamole served with warm tortillas.
-Check out the views from both the front and back of the restaurant especially at night.
+Our favorites are Chile en Nogada, Enchiladas Suizas, and Escamole with Guacamole served with warm tortillas.
+Check out the views from both the front and back of the restaurant, especially at night.
 You can see fireworks all over the valley from here.

 3. Quince